raspberrypilearning/surprise-egg/en/quiz1/question_2.md

   --- feedback ---

+Try again.
+Line 6 is written correctly but there is something else wrong with the code.

   --- /feedback ---

 - (x) The code on line 6 is correct.
 However, when Python goes to line 7 it creates a new variable called `b` and stores the brown colour values within it.
 This is the variable that is access when the `b` variable is called to display the colour.

   --- feedback ---

+Correct!
+Always use different variable names for your colours.

   --- /feedback ---